ROCm/TransferBench/docs/reference/environment-variables.rst

     * - ``VALIDATE_SOURCE``
       - Specifies whether to validate the source immediately after preparation.
 Set to ``1`` to validate, ``0`` to skip.

-        This was introduced to help debug issues where the initial copy of source data to the GPU didn't meet expectations, due to a hardware DMA issue.
+        Validates that source memory matches the expected pattern immediately after initialization.
+Useful when debugging DMA anomalies that affect the initial copy to the GPU.
       - ``0``

 .. _gfx-options: